unifem/docker-desktop/README.md

 ```
 python numgeom_desktop.py -p -m
 ```
 where the `-m` option would initiate installation of MATLAB.
 It will prompt you to enter your Bitbucket username and password for authentication.
-After the desktop launches, you may be asked to activate Matlab using your Mathworks account.
+After the desktop launches, you may be asked to activate MATLAB using your MathWorks account when you launch MATLAB.

 For additional command-line options, use the command
 ```